sorata000x/Skill-Tree/README.md

 My mission is to decrease the friction of people towards accomplish their goals.
 Whether it is solving a problem or become the best version of yourself.

-## What Do I Use Skill Tree For?

-- Very nice way to document what I have learned and plan out what I need to learn

-## Doing

 ## To Do

 Bug Fix